 Mercia Waste Management Limited ("Mercia") is constructing the 200,000 tonnes/year, 18 MWe Mercia EnviRecover EfW Plant in Hartlebury, Worcestershire.
 Fichtner Consulting Engineers Ltd (Fichtner) has been appointed as lender's technical advisor (LTA) for the construction phase of the plant.
-This summary memo covers relevant activities and progress based on review of latest available reports from and Mercia (covering 1st - 31st May 2016).
+This summary memo covers relevant activities and progress based on review of latest available reports from the Owner's Engineer (OE) and Mercia (covering $1^{\rm st}$ - $31^{\rm st}$ July 2016).